Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Herman Yu — Chief Financial Officer

 Piyush talked about earlier about our Apollo self driving services.
 That — while it’s a small base, but that growth also helps.
 So it’s all of these things.
 And then with regards to our advertising business, I think several things.
 I think number one is, the economy is coming back.
 So the macro helps certainly.
-But more importantly, is Baidu App, we talked about in-app services several times already, because we’re seeing user behavior switching from browser into in-app services because we have AI building block, we’re the only one at this scale in China where the app was designed as a search app and it’s open.
+But more importantly, is Baidu App.
+We talked about in-app services several times already.
+Because we’re seeing user behavior switching from browser into in-app services because we have AI building block, we’re the only one at this scale in China where the app was designed as a search app and it’s open.
 It allows worldwide web search.
 It allows content from all different apps and from all different websites.
-Because of that and because the content and services on our platform making that closer native ad experience, the best we think, in China that the AI building blocks provides, we think that, that helps user behavior and because of great growth and so forth, that helps drive our revenue.
+Because of that and because the content and services on our platform making the closed-loop native app experience, the best we think, in China that the AI building blocks provides, we think that, that helps user behavior.
+And because of great growth and so forth, that helps drive our revenue.
 And then also because it’s native app, it’s on the platform.
 Obviously, CPM helps.
 So you have traffic growth, you have CPM, and then also you have the macro as a backdrop helping.

 Operator